-Note that Annex I of the SFTR RTS on transaction reporting applies this rule to the collateral securities in the repo and not the repo itself.
+33 Note that Annex I of the SFTR RTS on transaction reporting applies this rule to the collateral securities in the repo and not the repo itself.

-28 Post trade registration of a repo on a Trading Venue is usually done in order to facilitate the registration of the transaction with a CCP by using the links between the Trading Venue and CCP.
+34 Post trade registration of a repo on a Trading Venue is usually done in order to facilitate the registration of the transaction with a CCP by using the links between the Trading Venue and CCP.

-3.4 Should execution venues outside the EU be reported as Trading Venues (field 2.8)?
+3.4 Should execution venues outside an SFTR jurisdiction be reported as Trading Venues (field 2.8)?

-If a repo is transacted on an electronic trading platform outside the EU, this platform should be reported in Table 2, field 8, Trading Venue (see ESMA Final Report of January 2020, p.64, para.391).
+If a repo is transacted on an electronic trading platform outside the EU by a party subject to EU SFTR or on a platform outside the UK by a party subject to UK SFTR, this platform should be reported in Table 2, field 8, Trading Venue (see ESMA Final Report of January 2020, p.64, para.391).
 This requires the venue to have a (segment) MIC.
 If it does not, then field 2.8 cannot be filled in.
 In this case, it is recommended that field 2.8 = XOFF, as this will indicate the involvement of an electronic platform without requiring the identification of the specific platform.

-Note also that this rule does not extend to voice-brokers outside the EU, who should be reported in Table 1, field 15, Broker (even though voice-brokers in the EU authorized as OTFs and MTFs are reported as Trading Venues).
+Note also that this rule does not extend to voice-brokers outside the EU or UK, as the case may be, who should be reported in Table 1, field 15, Broker (even though voice-brokers in the EU or UK authorized as OTFs and MTFs are reported as Trading Venues).